stommen/tif285/BayesianStatistics/BayesianParameterEstimation/BayesianParameterEstimation.md

 ### Simple Photon Counts: Frequentist Approach

 We'll start with the classical frequentist maximum likelihood approach.
-Given a single observation $D_i = F_i$, we can compute the probability distribution of the measurement given the true flux $F_\mathrm{true}$ and our assumption of Gaussian errors
+Given a single observation $D_i = F_i$, we can compute the probability distribution of the measurement given the true flux $F_\mathrm{true}$ and our error model.
+Assuming that we are dealing with counting errors described by a Poisson distribution, and that the counts are rather large, we will approximately treat errors as following a Gaussian distribution such that

 \begin{equation}
 p(D_i | F_\mathrm{true}, I) = \frac{1}{\sqrt{2\pi \sigma_i^2}} \exp \left( \frac{-(F_i-F_\mathrm{true})^2}{2\sigma_i^2} \right).